south lake union neighborhood

 South Lake Union is one of the fastest-growing and most modern neighborhoods in Seattle.

-The neighborhood sits just south of Lake Union, which forms its northern border and adds a completely different lifestyle element.
-In the summer the lake becomes a huge part of everyday life — people out kayaking, paddleboarding, and boating, and some uniquely Seattle moments like rentable hot tub boats or kids floating by with lemonade stands.
-And every 4th of July, the fireworks over Lake Union become one of Seattle's biggest annual events.
+South Lake Union sits just south of Lake Union, which forms its northern border and adds a completely different lifestyle element to what is otherwise a very urban neighborhood.
+In the summer the lake becomes a huge part of everyday life, kayaking, paddleboarding, boating, rentable hot tub boats, and the occasional kid floating by with a lemonade stand.
+Every 4th of July the fireworks over Lake Union become one of Seattle's biggest annual events, and if you live here you have a front row seat.

-There's also a walking and biking path that wraps around the lake and connects directly to the Burke-Gilman Trail — a 20+ mile trail that runs through multiple neighborhoods and out of the city.
+A walking and biking path wraps around the lake and connects directly to the Burke-Gilman Trail, a 20 plus mile trail that runs through multiple neighborhoods and out of the city.

 Did you know that Lake Union is actually considered an international airport?
 You'll regularly see seaplanes taking off and landing, with routes connecting Seattle to the San Juan Islands, Victoria, and Vancouver BC.
 It's one of those only-in-Seattle details that never gets old.

-One thing worth knowing about South Lake Union — it's very much a daytime neighborhood.
-The energy here is driven by the workday, which means evenings and weekends are genuinely quiet.
-For people who want to be close to the city without living in the middle of the noise, that's actually a really appealing quality.
+South Lake Union is very much a daytime neighborhood.
+The energy is driven by the workday, which means evenings and weekends are genuinely quiet.
+For people who want to be close to the city without living in the middle of the noise, that is actually a really appealing quality.
+The Museum of History and Industry sits right on the water and is one of the most underrated museums in Seattle, well worth an afternoon regardless of how long you have lived here.

 Walk-to-work lifestyle.
 Many people can walk to Amazon, biotech offices, and nearby employers — a huge quality-of-life improvement that's hard to put a price on.